 Then there is Cave number 10 which is also known as Sutar ki jhopdi.

 The whole ambience tempts you to click more and more pictures.
-But inside the caves, flashes are not allowed to prevent deterioration of the paintings by the reaction of light.
+But inside the caves, flashes are not allowed to prevent the deterioration of the paintings by the reaction of light.
 So you have to be careful while clicking pictures.

 Attractions in and around Ajanta Ellora Caves

 Local attractions can be visited at any time of the day, as suitable for travelers.
 Sightseeing can be done which will take one or two days.
-The main attractions include rock-cut caves, Buddha Statues, Kailash Temple, Buddhist Caves, Jain Caves, Indra Sabha and some of the other caves.
+The main attractions include rock-cut caves, Buddha Statues, Kailash Temple, Buddhist Caves, Jain Caves, Indra Sabha and some the other caves.
 Apart from these magnificent Caves, the shopping plaza is another major tourist attraction in Ajanta.

 This place is captivating as the region is prolific in the art and culture of several communities.
 There are semi-precious stones, sculptures of Lord Buddha, artefacts, silver objects and other exhilarating things for all you history lovers!
 These streets are always buzzing with visitors from across the world.